MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-prompt-a-user-to-respond-to-a-meeting-request.md

 - csharp
 ---

-# How to: Prompt a User to Respond to a Meeting Request
+# Prompt a User to Respond to a Meeting Request

 This example shows how to prompt the user for a response to a meeting request, and to enable the user to edit the response before sending it.